 Apparatus

 In order to optimize the system design, reduce the cost of the designed system and decrease the computational complexity, we used a low-cost EEG headset.
 We have used a low number of EEG channels with the concentration on the placement of EEG sensors at the proper places on the scalp to measure specific brain activities.
 The EEG signals were recorded using the g.tec Unicorn Hybrid Black+ headset.
 It has eight-channel EEG electrodes with a 250 Hz sampling frequency.
 It records up to seventeen channels, including the 8-channel EEG, a 3-dimensional accelerometer, a gyro, a counter signal, a battery signal, and a validation signal.
 The EEG electrodes of this headset are made of a conductive rubber that allows recording dry or with gel.
-Eight channels are recorded on the following positions: (FZ, C3, CZ, C4, PZ, PO7, OZ, and PO8).
+Eight channels are recorded on the following positions: (FZ, C3, CZ, C4, PZ, PO7, OZ, and PO8) which are the standard electrodes positions of g.tec Unicorn Hybrid Black+ headset.
 The used g.tec headset provides standard EEG head caps of various sizes with customized electrode positions.
 A cap of appropriate size was chosen for each participant by measuring the head boundary with a soft measuring tape.
 All EEG electrodes were placed in the marked positions in the cap, and the gap between the scalp and the electrodes was filled with a conductive gel provided by the EEG headset manufacturer.

 We considered the international electrode placement 10-20 recommended by the American clinical neurophysiology society [39].
 The head cap has been adjusted to ensure their electrodes are placed as close to Broca’s and Wernicke’s regions as possible, which we assume to produce good quality imagined speech-based EEG signals due to this placement.
 Figure 1 shows the g.tec Unicorn Hybrid Black+ headset with the electrode map.
 Ground and reference are positioned on the back of the ears (mastoids) of the participant using a disposable sticker.